munechika-koyo/smartdoor_host/README.md

 ```
 `CSRF_TRUSTED_ORIGINS` must contain the host server's address.

-The `.env` file must be put in the same directory as `Dockerfile` is put there.
+The `.env` file must be placed in the same directory where `Dockerfile` is located.

 ## 2. Create Login User